 OPEN BOTTOM Vs Solid Bottom

-5. APPROPRIATE FOR THE MACHINE
+5. MAKE SURE IT’S APPROPRIATE FOR YOUR MACHINE

 For example, the Virnig Root Rake Grapple is too big for a Bobcat® S185 to handle.

 The loader capacity for an S185 is 1,850 pounds and the recommended loader capacity for the RRG is greater than 2,400 lbs.
-But, a Root Rake Grapple on a CAT® 262C (operating capacity of 2,700 pounds) would be a great combination.
+But a Root Rake Grapple on a CAT® 262C (operating capacity of 2,700 pounds) would be a great combination.

-6. DEPENDABLE DEALER AND MANUFACTURER SUPPORT
+6. CHOOSE A DEPENDABLE DEALER AND MANUFACTURER FOR SUPPORT

 GRAPPLES MAKE WORK EASIER